emmet7life/material-dialog-backport/README.md

 2. Since `Builder.setPositiveButton("OK", null)` is now ambiguous, there is a 3rd option: `Builder.setPositiveButton("OK")`
 3. Builder methods for lists that use a `Cursor` are not implemented
 4. Deprecated methods are not implemented, such as `AlertDialog.setButton(CharSequence, OnClickListener)`
-5. Title icons are not implemented, such as `AlertDialog.setIcon(Drawable)`

 Contributors
 ------------